c. 750 AD / 1149 AD - 1323 AD

 Started building Orugallu (Warangal).

-1163 AD Anumakonda inscription of Rudradeva alias Prataparudra I is the earliest known record that describes the Kakatiyas as a sovereign power.
+1163 AD Anumakonda inscription of Rudradeva alias Prataparudra I describes the Kakatiyas as a sovereign power.
 Rudra Deva built Sri Rudreshwara Swamy Temple decorated with 1,000 pillars and is popularly known as Thousand Pillars Temple.

 The rivalry between the Kakatiyas and Yadavas was started from the period of Prataparudra I.